idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

  1. **Quick search** = Toggle the Quick search bar on/off.
  2. **Increase font size** = Increase the font size in the source and target segment editors.
  3. **Decrease font size** = Decrease the font size in the source and target segment editors.
- 4. **Change case** = Cycles through multiple capitalization schemes for the target segment: “first upper-cased”, all lower-case, all upper-case.
+ 4. **Change case** = Cycles through multiple capitalization schemes for the target segment: first upper-cased, all lower-case, all upper-case.
  5. **Change to title case** = Capitalizes the first letter of each word within the target segment.
  6. **Show invisible characters** = Display non-printable characters, such as spaces and line breaks.
  7. **Cut** = Cut currently-selected text to clipboard.